jjangga0214/e2e-check/README.md

 ## Differences

-- Cypress runs inside browser, while every other framework runs a Node process
+- Cypress runs inside the browser, while every other framework runs a Node process
   - If you need non-browser information (check mails, logs, etc.) in Cypress, you essentially need to start a local Node server which can than be queried for certain informations by your Cypress tests.
 (E.g. your test can request `localhost:8080/did-i-got-my-email` and the local server will serve you a useful response.)
 - Cypress uses a bundled Eletron version to support testing the same browser in the same version on CI and locally.
 AFAIK it isn't the only framework where I can't use Puppeteer directly.
 (Just nice to know - not a real drawback.)
-- Cypress seems to allways offer synchronous APIs, I guess because it runs directly in the browser...?
+- Cypress seems to always offer synchronous APIs, I guess because it runs directly in the browser...?
 - Cypress and testcase come with their own test runners - no Jest love here 😞
-- Cypress create awesome videos with a nice GUI showing informations about your tests out of the box 😍
+- Cypress creates awesome videos with a nice GUI showing information about your tests out of the box 😍
 - `@types/puppeteer` could need some love, but nothing a pull request couldn't fix 👌
-- Puppeteers wait until functionality is very basic. `waitForFunction` is evaluated in browser context.
+- Puppeteers waits until functionality is very basic. `waitForFunction` is evaluated in browser context.
 If you need to await something on the Node side you'll need a helper lib like [`async-wait-until`](https://github.com/devlato/waitUntil).
 - Testcafe seems to automatically await certain assertions and conditions.

 ## TODOs